Road safety

-Road traffic safety refers to the methods and measures used to prevent road users from being killed or seriously injured.
-Typical road users include pedestrians, cyclists, motorists, vehicle passengers, horse riders, and passengers of on-road public transport (mainly buses and trams).
+Road traffic safety refers to the methods and measures, such as traffic calming, to prevent road users from being killed or seriously injured.
+Typical road users include pedestrians, cyclists, motorists, passengers of vehicles, and passengers of on-road public transport, mainly buses and trams.

 Best practices in modern road safety strategy:

 As sustainable solutions for classes of road safety have not been identified, particularly low-traffic rural and remote roads, a hierarchy of control should be applied, similar to classifications used to improve occupational safety and health.
 At the highest level is sustainable prevention of serious injury and death crashes, with sustainable requiring all key result areas to be considered.
 At the second level is real-time risk reduction, which involves providing users at severe risk with a specific warning to enable them to take mitigating action.
 The third level is about reducing the crash risk which involves applying the road-design standards and guidelines (such as from AASHTO), improving driver behavior and enforcement.
+It is important to note that drivers' traffic behaviors are significantly influenced by their perceptions and attitudes.

 Traffic safety has been studied as a science for more than 75 years.